Milwaukee Dog Park

 Dog Parks

-The greater Milwaukee area is certainly pet-friendly, as you’ll see firsthand at Fromm PetFest (petfestmke.com), dogsofmke.com/blog, or the Brady Street Pet Parade (bradystreet.org/brady-street-pet-parade/).
+The greater Milwaukee area is definitely pet-friendly, as you’ll see firsthand at Fromm PetFest (petfestmke.com), Salty Paws doggy ice cream bar, dogsofmke.com/blog, or the Brady Street Pet Parade (bradystreet.org/brady-street-pet-parade/).
 If you’re looking for a comprehensive resource, sign up for a free account at BringFido.com to find pet-friendly hotels, restaurants, activities, events and services in the Milwaukee area, as well as a helpful blog.
 A number of excellent dog parks are available, offering ample opportunity for exercise, socialization and play.
-The new MKE Dog Park, to be located between Plankinton Avenue and the Milwaukee River at Clybourn Street, is currently in the works for downtown residents and employees of pet-friendly employers.
-Also, consider joining Milwaukee Woof Pack (county.milwaukee.gov).
-Explore our county parks’ six off-leash dog parks, explore paved and soft trails or enjoy a day at one of the county’s beer gardens with your fur-friend.
-Check out Woof Pack. e-news for doggie news, as well as info on events and contests in the area.
-Annual and single-day passes are available for purchase online.
+A Downtown Milwaukee Dog Park, to be located between Plankinton Avenue and the Milwaukee River at Clybourn Street, is currently in the works for downtown residents and employees of pet-friendly employers.
+The metro area’s dog parks include:

 Bay View Dog Park: 900 E. Lincoln Avenue, Bay View